iulianstana/catalog-data-chambers/README.md

 `scrapy crawl cdep_voting -a after=2006`

+### Spider commands (*euro*)

+This command will crawl the Romanian members of the European Parliament.
+The information crawled consists of the members that are in function at the time the command is run, there is currently no input parameters to crawl information about past members.

+#### Example

+`scrapy crawl euro -o 2016_eu.json`

+### Spider commands (*circ*)

+This command will crawl and dump the information about the political parties of the members of the CDEP.
+The crawl command is similar to the cdep command, it requires the legs as input parameters.

+#### Example

+`scrapy crawl circ -a legs=2016 -o 2016_eu.json`

 ### Testing commands

 If you want to make sure the spider still yields the same values and request on our set of input data, you can run `scrapy test`.